 “I would have children taught to read before they learn the mechanical arts of reading and writing… A child does not lose by spending a couple of years in acquiring these because he is meanwhile “reading” the Bible, history, geography, tales, with close attention and a remarkable power of reproduction, or rather, of translation into … Continue reading "Learning Vocabulary in Context"

 Copywork can seem deceptively simple.
 Give your child a sentence or two and have them copy it.
-It can seem like pointless busy work, but the benefits are tremendous.
+It can seem like pointless busywork, but the benefits are enormous.
 First, copywork takes the place of penmanship practice.
 Once a child learns how to write their letters comfortably, they are ready to start simple copywork.
-Start … Continue reading "How to Teach Copywork"
+Start with … Continue reading "How to Teach Copywork"

 One of the questions I get asked the most is what to do with the vocabulary words that are scheduled in the instructor’s guide.
 I’ve spoken about learning vocabulary in context, and I still believe that this is the best way to learn vocabulary.
 But sometimes, you want something more.
 Off and on during our … Continue reading "Vocabulary Notebook Freebie"